-12 Ministers to take oath in J'khand, Cong to join govt
+12 Ministers to take oath tomorrow, Congress to join govt

-Ranchi, Sep 17: Jharkhand Chief Minister-designate Madhu Koda, at the head of a 12-member Ministry comprising the Congress, JMM, RJD and other UPA partners, will take oath at 1500 hrs tomorrow at historic Morhabadi ground here.
+Ranchi, Sep 7: UPA high-powered co-ordination committe in Jharkhand chariperson Sibu Soren (JMM) today asserted that 12 Ministers, including Chief Minister designate Madhu Koda, will take oath at 1500 hrs tomorrow at historic Morhabadi ground here.

-Asked about the post of Speaker with specific reference to Mr Stephen Marandi (Ind), whose name was doing the rounds, the Coal Minister said many names were in the list and discussions were going on.
+Asked about the post of Speaker with specific reference to Mr Stphen Marandi (IND), whose name was doing the round, the Coal Minister said many of names were in the list and discussions were going till now.

 Besides, the JMM president would head the coordination committee comprising representations from all the allies, including Independent MLAs or their representatives.

 An advisory formed at the meeting had been asked to prepare a list of basic requirements of the people and problems like water, electricity and roads.